oarcscience/ith.oarc.science/jud/t09/mac00.md

 ##### 1918

 ###### Scanned at Intangible Textual Heritage, November 2002.
-John B. Hare, Redactor.
+Jean Lelievre, Redactor.
 This text is in the public domain.
 This file may be reproduced for any purpose provided this paragraph is left intact.

 ------------------------------------------------------------------------